-Welcome to the web site for Protecting Innocent Families, Inc. (PIF), an educational 501(c)(3) corporation that works to protect the civil liberties of families falsely accused of child abuse based on medical misdiagnoses.
+Welcome to the web site for PIF, an educational corporation that works on behalf of families wrongly accused of child abuse based on medical misdiagnosis.

 Over the past 50 years, the problem of child abuse has been receiving long-overdue attention.
 The over-diagnosis of abuse, however, can also have serious consequences to children and families.

 Parents of children with rare or poorly understood conditions—or even well-known conditions that predispose to findings also common in abused children—are especially vulnerable to abuse accusations.
 Unfounded accusations tear apart innocent families and deny or delay the care their children need.

 The guidelines now being used to diagnose abusive head trauma are especially troubling.
 When child abuse doctors see certain findings or clusters of findings, even in the absence of bruising, grip marks, or other signs of assault, they reject caretaker and other witness accounts in favor of medical hypotheses that are now failing the test of time.
 (See, for example, this exposé of shaken baby syndrome in The Washington Post.)
 Even though doctors in other specialties recognize a long and growing list of underlying medical conditions that can cause subdural hematoma and retinal hemorrhages, child abuse experts continue to place undue importance on intra-cranial findings.
 Similarly, the child-abuse community maintains that children are immune to serious injury from short household falls, even while biomechanics researchers report that padded flooring next to changing tables would save lives.

 Incredibly enough, doctors sometimes diagnose abuse on the basis of fractures without testing the child’s vitamin D levels, and some child abuse experts testify that a fetus will develop normal bones even if the mother is deficient in key minerals.